Caring for an older adult from a distance can be a bit intimidating.

 Even if home care isn’t needed right now, knowing what’s available and how things work gives you options for when things change.

-Home care is a huge help for long-distance caregivers because they can assist with daily activities like meal preparation, medication reminders, errand running, and housekeeping.
+Home care is a massive help for long-distance caregivers, as it can assist with daily activities such as meal preparation, medication reminders, errand running, and housekeeping.

-While in-person visits will be less frequent due to the distance between you, you can make the most of your time together when you have the opportunity to visit.
+While in-person visits with your loved one will be less frequent due to the distance between you, make the most of your time together when you do have the opportunity to visit.

 Rather than making visits all about care logistics, take some time to make memories and enjoy the time you have together.

-If your older adult doesn’t have many people nearby to rely on or socialize with, they might start to feel isolated or lonely.
+If an older adult doesn’t have many people nearby to rely on or socialize with, they might start to feel isolated or lonely.

 Help them connect with others so they feel included.